 [insert sex-train pun here]

 Eija-Riitta Berliner-Mauer, whose surname means Berlin Wall in German, wed the Berlin Wall in 1979 after being diagnosed with a condition called Objectum-Sexuality.
-I guess this was the only prescription?
+Was this REALLY the only prescription?

 Berliner-Mauer says she fell in love with the structure when she first saw it on television at age seven, she refers to it as "he" and she collected his pictures until she could save up enough money to visit.
-On her sixth trip in 1979 they tied the knot before a handful of guests.
+On her sixth trip in 1979, they tied the knot before a handful of guests.

-While she technically remains a virgin she insists she has a full, loving relationship with the wall.
+While she technically remains a virgin, she insists she has a full, loving relationship with the wall.

 "What they did was awful.
-They mutilated my husband."
-She is said to have shifted her affections to a nearby garden fence.
-So, because the wall doesn't look as good as it did in 1979 you're just gonna leave him for another rampart?
+They mutilated my husband," she said.
+She has since been said to have shifted her affections to a nearby garden fence.
+So, because the wall doesn't look as good as it did in 1979, you're just gonna leave him for another rampart?
 Apparently, Berliner-Mauer partakes in sexual stimulation with this fence by rubbing herself on it... like a cat in heat.

 Berliner-Mauer, said: "I find long, slim things with horizontal lines very sexy.
 The Great Wall of China's attractive, but he’s too thick – my husband is sexier."

 There's nothing left to say after that really.Source

 A man called Sal9000 (this story should really just be able to end after this, the guy's name) married Nene Anegasaki.
-Nene lives inside of a Nintendo DS video game called Love Plus.
-The wedding was quite an event done before a live audience and broadcast to a virtual one, the bride (who made a speech) and groom were married by a real human priest.
+Nene lives inside of a Nintendo DS video game called "Love Plus."
+The wedding was quite an event, carried out before a live audience and broadcast to a virtual one; the bride (who made a speech) and groom were married by a real human priest.